• Destinations

 Where Scenic Neptune Operates

-Scenic Neptune operates in regions where conditions and regulations allow for safe, responsible exploration, including:
+Accordingly, Scenic Neptune operates only in areas where conditions and regulations support safe, responsible exploration, including:

 • Antarctica

-In some destinations, such as South Georgia or Svalbard, submersible activity is restricted for all operators.
-Rather than a limitation, this reflects Scenic’s commitment to operating at the highest environmental and compliance standards worldwide.
+However, some destinations, such as South Georgia or Svalbard, restrict submersible activity for all operators.
+Rather than acting as a limitation, these restrictions highlight Scenic’s commitment to maintaining the highest environmental and compliance standards worldwide.

 Guests returning from expedition